epctex-support/apartments-scraper/README.md

 ### Tip

-When you want to have a scrape over a specific listing URL, just copy and paste the link as one of the **startUrl**.
+When you want to scrape over a specific listing URL, just copy and paste the link as one of the **startUrl**.

 If you would like to scrape only the first page of a list then put the link for the page and have the `endPage` as 1.

-With the last approach that explained above you can also apply any of the filters to the search results.
-Go to Apartments.com, search for a location, apply filters and copy/paste the link as **startUrl**.
+With the last approach explained above you can also apply any of the filters to the search results.
+Go to Apartments.com, search for a location, apply filters, and copy/paste the link as **startUrl**.

 ### Compute Unit Consumption

-The actor optimized to run blazing fast and scrape many as listings as possible.
+The actor is optimized to run blazing fast and scrape many as listings as possible.
 Therefore, it forefronts all listing detail requests.
-If actor doesn't block very often it'll scrape 100 listings in 1 minutes with ~0.03-0.04 compute units.
+If the actor doesn't block very often it'll scrape 100 listings in 1 minute with ~0.03-0.04 compute units.

 ### Apartments Scraper Input example